Boreshban/DeepLearning-Assignments/README.md

 <b> Programming Assignment 2  : </b>

-  Part1: Convolutional Neural Network On CIFAR 10 Dataset
+  Part1: Convolutional Neural Network On CIFAR-10 Dataset

-  Part2: Transfer Learning from CIfar10 to CIfar100
+  Part2: Transfer Learning from CIfar-10 to CIfar-100

 - Train a network with three convolutional layers and two fully connected layers on CIFAR-10